Followers

 The Politics

 The Assembly was not intimidated by Wentworth's measures.
-They voted later in the same month to establish a second Committee of Correspondence.
-Wentworth and the Rockingham County sheriff tried to intimidate and shut down the Assembly and dismissed them from the chamber for holding an illegal meeting.
-Undaunted, they retired to a local tavern and in that congenial atmosphere made plans for a Provincial Congress to be held at Exeter in July.
-Over the next few months, the situation around Boston went from simmer to boil and the impact spread across New England like a forest fire.
+Later that month, they voted to establish a second Committee of Correspondence.
+Wentworth and the Rockingham County sheriff attempted to intimidate and shut down the Assembly, dismissing them from the chamber for holding an unlawful meeting.
+Undaunted, they retired to a local tavern, and in that congenial atmosphere, they made plans for a Provincial Congress to be held in Exeter in July.
+Over the next few months, the situation around Boston went from simmer to boil, and the impact spread across New England like a forest fire.

 The Action

-On December 13th, 1774, Paul Revere rode south to Portsmouth to report the ban importing military stores by the British and that rumors of expected British troops were the worst sort of rumors: true rumors.
-John Sullivan, a Patriot leader and firebrand who just returned from the First Continental Congress, decided to take action.
-Along with local Patriot merchant John Langdon, he vowed to take the bastion of Royal authority
+On December 13th, 1774, Paul Revere rode south to Portsmouth to report the British ban on importing military stores and that rumors about expected British troops were the worst kind: true rumors.
+John Sullivan, a Patriot leader and firebrand just returned from the First Continental Congress, decided to take action.
+Along with local Patriot merchant John Langdon, he vowed to seize the bastion of Royal authority

-sitting under their noses at New Castle.
-On the 14th, Langdon made his way through Portsmouth with a drummer rattling away.
-When he had collected a crowd, he spoke to them.
-About 400 joined him, forming a mob that went to take the powder from the fort.
-A single volley rang from the fort and was answered by some shots from the crowd, but there were no injuries.
-They stormed into the fort in a rush.
+sitting right under their noses at New Castle.
+On the 14th, Langdon made his way through Portsmouth with a drummer leading the charge.
+Once he had gathered a crowd, he addressed them.
+Approximately 400 people joined him, forming a mob that set out to take the powder from the fort.
+A single volley fired from the fort was answered by some shots from the crowd, but there were no injuries.
+They surged into the fort in a rush.
 Breaking into the magazine, they removed about 100 barrels of powder.
 Overwhelmed, the fort's commandant, Captain John Cochran, quickly surrendered his four-man garrison.
-This marks Fort William and Mary as the setting for one of the first overt actions of the American struggle for independence.
-Some likened it to Lexington and Concord, but the lack of bloodshed makes it a little less compelling.
+This marks Fort William and Mary as the location for one of the first overt actions of the American struggle for independence.
+Some likened it to Lexington and Concord, but the absence of bloodshed makes it less compelling.
 Still, it was the first organized resistance to the King.

 Fort William and Mary 1704